Mcnoble1/Medisphere/README.md

 ### Judge Credentials (Hedera Africa Hackathon)

-**For hackathon judges to test the platform**, the login credentials for users are provided in[dorahacks documentation](https://dorahacks.io/buidl/32872/) as we used account abstraction for users.
+**For hackathon judges to test the platform**, the login credentials for users are provided in [dorahacks documentation](https://dorahacks.io/buidl/32872/) as we used account abstraction for users.

 ---